 But then not many people travel all the way to LA only to spend their time hiking.
 However there is a destination that's suitable for tourists and offers the flavor of our wilderness areas: TreePeople (treepeople.org), also known as Coldwater Canyon Park.
 It's a stop along Mulholland Drive.
 They have a parking lot, restrooms, water fountains, meeting facilities, and well-manicured trails with plenty of shade from trees.
 As you see, it offers the "flavor" of the wilderness but you will not get lost here!
 There are nice views of the San Fernando Valley and On a clear day the view is spectacular.
 It's basically the same view that you'll see from a scenic overlook on Mulholland Drive.

 TreePeople is more than just a park.
 The organization provides training and supports communities to plant and care for trees.
-For more than 30 years they have been spearheading the efforts of the environmental healing of Los Angeles.
-Since 1974, TreePeople volunteers have planted over two million trees in the L.A. area.
+For many decades they have spearheaded the efforts toward the environmental healing of Los Angeles.
+Since 1974, TreePeople volunteers have planted millions of trees in the L.A. area.

 12601 Mulholland Drive